 …Those projects, which were situated out by West Rock Ridge state park.
 West Rock was a beautiful park, which stretched miles out of the city into the surrounding towns and countryside, linking Sleeping Giant and East Rock.
 All three parks were part of the same geologic formation.
 Then, as now, New Haven was in dire financial straits, and had to choose which of the their parks to maintain, and West Rock had lost out.
 As a result, twenty minutes up the paved drive, the ridge returned to a real semblance of wildness.
 The tarmac was overgrown in places with grass and saplings, just past some ancient graffitti which read “The women’s movement is a bowel movement” and “Frak Zappa”.
 My friend Dennis and I used to take mushrooms and go watch the trees melt: “Frak Zappa” always sent us into paroxism of laughter.
 Camping was illegal in the park, but ten minutes in, you saw cairns pointing to choice spots and beautiful overlooks.
 It was my understanding that years ago, someone had the idea that poor people were isolated in ugly urban ghettoes within New Haven’s limits and so housing had been placed out by the state park, where they could commune with nature.
 And so it was that the poor people were just as isolated if not more so, and a number of the trees around the entrance to the park were pocked with bullets.

-The most notorious were the Brookside Projects – some pictures and comments here, which have been shut down and were finally torn down around 2014 or so.
+The most notorious were the Brookside Projects – some pictures and comments here, – which have been shut down and were finally torn down around 2014 or so.
 This area was not the nicest in the state.
 Back then, over on a hiking bulletin board blog, “shortoak” wrote: